ordinals/ord/docs/src/guides/inscriptions.md

 ordinal-aware transactions that inscribe satoshis with content and transfer individual satoshis using ordinal theory.

-Bitcoin Core provides both a Bitcoin full node and Bitcoin wallet.
+Bitcoin Core provides both a Bitcoin full node and wallet.
 However, the Bitcoin Core wallet cannot make ordinal-aware transactions.
 Making ordinal-aware transactions requires [`ord`](https://github.com/casey/ord), the ordinal theory utility. `ord wallet` subcommands wrap an existing Bitcoin Core wallet.

 This guide contains everything you need to know about creating, sending, and receiving inscriptions: